 An obstetric fistula is a hole between the vagina and rectum or bladder, causing incontinence.
 It is caused by prolonged obstructed hard labor which lasts for several days, when emergency care is unavailable.
 Untreated, fistulas can lead to chronic medical problems including ulcerations, kidney diseases and nerve damage in the legs.
 Because of incontinence, women with fistula can be socially marginalized.
-They are often abandoned by her husband and family.
+They are often abandoned by husbands and family.
 As a result, fistulas can cause poverty in some cases.
 The United Nations Population Fund estimates 3,000 new cases of obstetric fistulas occur annually in Kenya.

-Astellas has committed €1.5 million over three years to establish Action on Fistula.
-This funding is establishing a fistula treatment network, increasing the number of fistula surgeons, and significantly boosting the number of surgeries that take place in the country.
-The program is making progress ahead of its targets.
-As of the end of April 2016, the program had successfully treated 1,210 women with life-changing reconstructive surgery.
+Through Astellas support, the Foundation has established a fistula treatment network, increased the number of fistula surgeons, significantly boosted the number of surgeries that take place in Kenya and built a major outreach program to identify and bring in women for treatment.
+The program far exceeded its initial goals and has transformed the lives of more than double the number of women it set out to treat.
+As of September 2017, the program had successfully treated 2,800 women with life-changing reconstructive surgery.
 One woman treated had waited 51 years for surgery.

-Progress on Action on Fistula Program (June 2014-January 2016)
+Progress on Action on Fistula Program (June 2014-September 2017)

-|Reached community members with fistula messages
+|Reached community members with fistula messages||518,300 community members|

 *FIGO (the International Federation of Gynecology and Obstetrics)